HST Grant Funding and Budget Submissions

 Grant Awards and Availability of Funds

-If budget requests and FRC Recommendations exceed the funding provided by NASA for the GO/AR Grants Program, additional reductions may be applied to programs to remain within the funding guideline.
+If funding requests and FRC recommendations exceed the amount provided by NASA for the HST GO/AR Grants Program, additional reductions to recommended amounts may be required to remain within the funding guideline authorized by NASA.

-Allowable costs for all budgets, awards, and expenditures will be determined in accordance with the GGP 2018, the Cycle 30 Call for Proposals, and the applicable institutional, NASA, and federal guidelines, policies, and regulations.
-STScI has the final authority to determine if costs for budgets, awards, and expenditures are allowable, reasonable, and allocable.
-STScI reserves the right to recover grant expenditures that were not in compliance with applicable policies and regulations
+Allowable costs for all budgets, awards, and expenditures will be determined in accordance with the GGP, the Cycle 31 Call for Proposals, and the applicable institutional, NASA, and federal guidelines, policies, and regulations, including but not limited to 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+STScI has the final authority to determine if costs for budgets, awards, and expenditures are allowable, reasonable, and allocable, and necessary.
+STScI reserves the right to recover grant expenditures that were not in compliance with applicable policies and regulations Unallowable costs will be removed from the budget request.